Medical Certification Requirements for Montana Commercial Driver License Holders

 Some drivers may qualify to be excepted from the medical qualification requirements.
 Drivers who qualify and claim Interstate Excepted status are not required to submit a MEC and their license will not be downgraded.

-- Interstate Non-Excepted: You are interstate non-excepted driver and must meet the federal MEC requirements (i.e., you are not excepted from the medical requirements).
+- Interstate Non-Excepted: You are interstate non-excepted driver and must meet the federal MEC requirements.
+You must submit a valid MEC.

-- Interstate Excepted: You are an interstate-excepted driver and do not have to meet the federal MEC requirements (i.e., you are excepted from the medical requirements).
+- Interstate Excepted: You are an interstate-excepted driver and do not have to meet the federal MEC requirements.
+You are not required to submit a MEC.

-- Intrastate Non-Excepted: All Montana-Only (intrastate) commercial drivers are required to meet the medical requirements.
+- Intrastate Non-Excepted: All Montana-Only (intrastate) commercial drivers are required to meet the medical requirements and submit a valid medical card.

 All commercial drivers in Montana had to comply with this requirement by January 30, 2014.
 Commercial drivers who did not submit a valid MEC to comply with this requirement had their Montana commercial license downgraded to a noncommercial license.